 The course title makes this course's intended audience rather narrow, but actually one can get a lot out of this course, especially some classical graph algorithms with theoretical analysis.

 This is a graduate-level course taught by Jennifer Wilson about Introduction to Algebraic Topology.
 Topics include CW-Complex, Fundamental Group, Van-Kampen Theorem, Homology, and also their applications like Lefschetz fixed-point theorem.

 Some topology and abstract algebra background is required, especially group theory.
 But other than that, the course is self-contained enough.

 This is the graduate-level real analysis course taught by Jinho Baik.
 Topics include Measure Theory, Hilbert Spaces, Banach Spaces, Spaces, and some Fourier Analyses.
 While focusing on real measures, we did discuss signed and complex measures for completeness.

-This course is pretty rigorous and well-structured and acts as a pre-requests for functional analysis (MATH 602).
-It's self-contained enough, and only need some previous exposure of mathematical analysis.
+This course is pretty rigorous and well-structured and acts as a pre-request for functional analysis (MATH 602).
+It's self-contained enough and only needs some previous exposure to mathematical analysis.